fmnxl/fmnxl.com/content/blog/oneshot-systemd-tasks-on-nixos.md

 +++

-A type of Systemd service is a `oneshot` service.
-These are services that are expected to be short-lived (as opposed to a background task).
-I have been using oneshot services as a convenient way to write global utility scripts that I can deploy to remote systems.
-For example, I'm using it to write tasks for backing up and restoring a database from/to S3.
+A type of Systemd service are `oneshot` services.
+These are services that are expected to be short-lived (as opposed to background tasks).
+I have found it convenient to write global utility scripts as oneshot services, especially on NixOS, where I can deploy them to remote systems (e.g. with NixOps).
+For example, I wrote these nix expressions for backing up and restoring a database from/to S3.

 ```nix
 {